 Construct concrete median barrier according to SCDOT standard drawings.
-Design 56" minimum height Test Level 5 median barrier with exception that if there is an elevation difference between the two sides, the higher side can be 46" minimum or Test Level 4.
+Design 56" minimum height Test Level 5 median barrier with exception that if there is an elevation difference between the two sides greater than 18 inches, the higher side can be 46" minimum or Test Level 4.

 For slip-formed elements, utilize a concrete slip forming mix design that achieves 4000 psi minimum 28-day compressive strength verified by test cylinders with reinforcing and details shown in the Standard Drawings.
-For all other cast-inplace barriers in accordance with Standard Drawings, including bridge pier protection, utilize Class 4000 concrete with the reinforcing and details shown in the Standard Drawings.
+For all other cast-in-place barriers in accordance with Standard Drawings, including bridge pier protection, utilize Class 4000 concrete with the reinforcing and details shown in the Standard Drawings.